lukehalley/MigrateChart/outreach/projects/swarmnode/OUTREACH.md

 ```
 Hey SwarmNode team - saw you're at 20% participation.

-We built migrate-chart.fun with live migration tracking that creates visibility and FOMO.
+We built migrate-chart.fun so holders can see complete price action across migrations.
 Working with ZERA and PAYAI currently.

-Can set you up today to help boost those numbers.
+Can set you up today to help with transparency.
 Want to jump on a quick call?
 ```

 ### Version 2: Social Proof + Urgency
 ```
 SwarmNode!
 Migration is live but only 20% participating so far.

-We built migrate-chart.fun—ZERA and PAYAI use it. @notorious_d_e_v said it helps boost visibility for @MigrateFun migrations.
+We built migrate-chart.fun—ZERA and PAYAI use it. @notorious_d_e_v said it could help @MigrateFun migrations.

-Can set up a live tracking dashboard today.
+Shows holders full price history for transparency.
 Interested?
 ```

 ### Version 3: Direct Offer (If No Response to V1)